ShogunPanda/alfred-chrome/config/README.md

 If you hold the `Alt` key while selecting the result item, the window will be open using incognito mode.

-## Compatibility

-This workflow has been tested on Alfred 3, 4 and 5.

-## Installation

-Double click (or open in Alfred settings) the `Alfred Chrome.alfredworkflow` file.

-### Allow the helper to execute
+# Allow the helper to execute

 If you get the message `“alfred-chrome” cannot be opened because the developer cannot be verified.`, then you have to whitelist the execution of the helper: